axcoto/k8s-cni-ipsec/final/strongswan_cni/README.md

 make && sudo make install
 ```

-Notice that here, we build strongswan outselve from source, because we want to set
+Notice that here, we build strongswan outselves from source, because we want to
-a custom `piddir`.
-This custom `piddir` enable us to run multiple charon instances.
+set a custom `piddir`.
+This custom `piddir` enable us to run multiple charon
+instances.

 ## Requirement on master